By using our website, you agree to our use of cookies (Visit our privacy policy).

 No matter how skilled you are, you’ll need professional equipment to ensure that your voice comes through clearly in each recording.

-While you don’t need to spend thousands of dollars on your starter setup, you should spend enough to get reliable equipment.
-There’s no sense in spending money on something you’ll have to upgrade in a few months.
+You don’t need to spend thousands of dollars on your starter setup, but you should spend enough to get decent equipment.

-Keep in mind that your microphone will pick up the fan and other noises from your computer.
-Unless it’s completely silent, you should consider keeping it outside of your recording space.
+Keep in mind that your microphone will pick up the fan and other noises from your computer

 Once you have these tools, you’ll be ready to craft professional recordings at a moment’s notice.